sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - Procurement is a key piece of the puzzle that will take us to where we want to go. ​
 - This initiative is aligned with our "Target Solution Delivery Model", "Adopt, Build, Buy", and "Continuous Improvement" strategies
-  - The tie in with continuous improvment is because microprocurement for OSS is not just about speed, it can also help us to continually improve by pushing us towards modern technologies and tools.​
+  - The tie-in with continuous improvement is because microprocurement for OSS is not just about speed, it can also help us to continually improve by pushing us towards modern technologies and tools.​

 Red tape reduction initiative: